 Bio adapted from William Andrews

-Lila's childhood was darkened by a traumatic, violent experience after which creating became an escape from her bad memories.
-Then when Lila was twenty-six, she was diagnosed with terminal cancer- melanoma.
-After surgery, she was given a brief life expectancy.
+When Lila was twenty-six, she was diagnosed with terminal cancer- melanoma.
+She was given a brief life expectancy.
 With little time left, Lila embarked on a spiritual and physical journey.
-A wandering to San Miguel, Mexico that resulted in visitors seeing a young woman painting on the streets, while wearing a set of angel's wings worn like a backpack.
+A wandering to San Miguel, Mexico that resulted in visitors seeing a young woman painting on the streets, while wearing a set of angel’s wings worn like a backpack.

 Lila’s logic was that if she was supposed to die and become an angel in Heaven, then perhaps Lila-as-angel could live here on earth for a while longer.
 She treated each work of art as if it were her last.
 So one day, in San Miguel, Lila woke up.
 The next day she woke up again and then kept on waking up, not dying, for days after, that turned into weeks.
 In a supreme moment of self-awareness, Lila knew that she had painted herself well.